 Remote Weight Monitoring Improved Patient Outcomes & Treatment Adherence

-Telemedicine and remote patient monitoring allows physicians to connect with patients digitally and help support patient treatment plans.
+Telemedicine and remote patient monitoring allow physicians to connect with patients digitally and help support patient treatment plans.
 Remote weight monitoring devices like digital scales, smartphones, pedometers, and accelerometers can help with treatment adherence and better patient outcomes.
 The patient’s weight data is instantly digitally transmitted to a physician, and the data is used to monitor the patient’s health over time.
 This allows healthcare professionals to track their patient’s progress and make any necessary adjustments to treatment plans.

-Tracking of chronic conditions related to obesity, such as congestive heart failure, diabetes, and high blood pressure, can be fulfilled with remote patient monitoring devices such as a wireless blood pressure meter, remote blood glucose meter, and a pulse oximeter
+Tracking of chronic conditions related to obesity, such as congestive heart failure, diabetes, and high blood pressure, can be fulfilled with remote patient monitoring devices such as a wireless blood pressure meter, remote blood glucose meter, and a pulse oximeter.

 Furthermore, physicians can quickly access all patient vital sign data from anywhere to make patient care decisions.
 These connected health devices also set thresholds to alert them of any changes in patient condition.
 The daily data allows the patient to see how lifestyle adjustments affect their weight, blood pressure, and glucose, engaging the patient in managing their health.